LeeMorinUCF/QMB6358F20/demo_01_computing_intro/README.md

 You can also watch each change by running the program step-by-step.
 Notice that the value in register 1 is empty, while register 2 contains the sum.
-To fix this, we will have to learn a few more tools.
+To preserve the value of the inputs, we will have to learn a few more tools.
 We can run the following programs in the RodRego program as above.

 ### Program 2: ```MOVE[4,5]```